EB-3 to Green Card: Childcare Worker's Journey to U.S. Residency

 Verdict

 USCIS approved Selena’s green card after 8 months of responding to the audit.
-She was granted a under the E26 category and a 10-year residency in the U.S.
+She was granted a visa under the E26 category and a 10-year residency in the U.S.

 eb2 to green card timeline